wbolster/evil-swap-keys/README.rst

 * ``9`` and ``(``
 * ``0`` and ``)``

-For a different layout, change ``evil-swap-numbers-symbols-key-pairs`` by setting it in your ``init.el``.
+For a different layout, change ``evil-swap-keys-key-pairs`` by setting it in your ``init.el``.
 Look at the code for the format.
 Alternatively, use the Customize interface::

-  M-x customize-group RET evil-swap-numbers-symbols RET
+  M-x customize-group RET evil-swap-keys RET